 Location Location Location

 Tall pines form a benign upper story for camellias.
 Their thinly clad branches filter sunlight, cast dappled shade.

-Planting camellias under deciduous trees with wide-ranging roots can slow their growth and reduce bloom.
-Leaves crowded on their branches cast deep shade and roots close to the surface seem to home in on soil amended for planting.
-Camellias must compete with a mat of roots that dries the soil at the surface.
+Planting camellias under deciduous trees can slow their growth and reduce bloom.
+Branches heavy with leaves cast deep shade and tree roots close to the surface spread out in lean soil and seem to home in on soil amended for planting.
+Young camellias must compete with mats of roots from large trees that siphon water and nutrients from the soil.

-Plants have a good long time to settle in and grow roots during cool seasons before the heat of summer.
+Plants have a good long time to settle in during cool seasons before the heat of summer.

 Soil and Drainage